A Complete Guide

-Introduced to Britain from its native China in the nineteenth century, Reeves’s muntjac has spent the past hundred years colonising southern and eastern England.
-Its phenomenal success has sometimes brought it into sharp conflict with those who make their living in the countryside, with conservationists and road users alike.
-As a result, and with no natural predators to control their numbers, muntjac must be managed.
+Graham Downing shares his knowledge of the origin and spread of Muntjac.
+He tells us about their natural history and how they were introduced to Britain from their native China.
+This happened in the nineteenth century and they have spent the past hundred years colonising southern and eastern England.
+The success of the Muntjac population has been phenomenal.
+This has sometimes brought it into sharp conflict with those making a living in the countryside — conservationists and road users alike.
+As there are no natural predators to control their numbers, muntjac numbers need to be managed.

 To the deer stalker this presents a new sporting opportunity, for though they may be the smallest of our deer species, muntjac are nonetheless a challenging and absorbing quarry to hunt.
 Downing covers the pursuit of muntjac on foot, the use of high seats and calls, and even the rare opportunity to stalk barking muntjac by sound alone.

 For stalkers who are interested in trophies, Downing offers advice on the preparation and measuring of heads.
 For those who enjoy locally sourced food, fresh from the countryside, one cannot fail to be enthused by his notes on muntjac cookery.

 The author of this new guide, clearly highly experienced in this field, discusses everything from high seats, calls and head measuring to the natural history of this remarkable species.
 His emphasis on the need to control muntjac numbers humanely will be widely welcomed.
 There is a fascinating section on the culinary delights of muntjac with a number of practical, delicious sounding recipes.
 There is also a short section on making jewellery from muntjac tusks!

 CLA Land and Business